 Having a central source of truth where you can update your team in real time will help you streamline this process.
-Asana’s work management software allows your team to coordinate projects, tasks, and processes in real time but also gives you the freedom to get work done asynchronously—providing everyone with the visibility they need to understand who’s doing what.Try work management with Asana
+Asana’s work management software allows your team to coordinate projects, tasks, and processes in real time but also gives you the freedom to get work done asynchronously—providing everyone with the visibility they need to understand who’s doing what.Try Asana for work management

 Once you implement the strategy, connect with everyone involved to confirm that their work feels complete.
 Implementing a strategy isn’t like a puzzle that’s finished when the last piece is set.
 It’s like planting a garden that continues to grow and change even when you think you’re done with your work.